Skchouhan753/Fluid-AI/README.md

 If your application relies on external APIs, document them and include any necessary links or references.

 ## API Endpoints
-In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.
-GET /api/items - retrieve all items
+GET /task - retrieve all all tasks
-POST /api/items - create a new item
+POST /tsak/

 ## Technology Stack